rtyler/brokenco.de/_posts/2019-09-23-jenkins-kuberenetes-master-separation.md

 * The master requires a fixed JNLP port, e.g. 50000, which can be exposed outside the control plane for agents to properly phone home.
 * The [service account](https://github.com/jenkinsci/kubernetes-plugin/blob/master/src/main/kubernetes/service-account.yml)
-  configuration recommended by the Kubernetes pluginneeds to be applied to the untrusted Kubernetes cluster.
+  configuration recommended by the Kubernetes plugin needs to be applied to the untrusted Kubernetes cluster.
 * Ensure the Jenkins master has HTTP and JNLP properly exposed.
 * Network connectivity must allow the control plane to access the API